torabir/NTNU-2.klasse/DCST-2002-Webutvikling/ov04_TESTREST-kopi/todo-api-v2-with-tests/README.md

 ### Instructions

 0. The following instructions (1-8) is the teachers instructions.

-Because this folder is a cloned git submodule, run: git submodule update --init --recursive
-Note to self, to update the submodule to match updates in the main repo:
-    git checkout <commit_sha>
-    ???
+#### Make sure to create and edit a config.js file in root and test-folder.

+#### Make sure to run:

+npm install
+npm install jest --save-dev
+npm install axios --save-dev

 1. Clone the project:

 ```